UtrechtUniversity/SCCA/README.md

    - Ignacio Morales Castilla, Global Change Ecology and Evolution Group, Department of Life Sciences, University of Alcala´, Spain
    - Jonathan de Bruin, Research Engineering/ITS, Utrecht University, the Netherlands
    - Raoul Schram, Research Engineering/ITS, Utrecht University, the Netherlands
+   - Mara Baudena, National Research Council of Italy, Institute of Atmospheric Science and Climate (CNR-ISAC), Turin, Italy; Copernicus Institute of Sustainable Development and Centre for Complex Systems Studies, Utrecht University, the Netherlands